SAINT MARK'S

 Member, 2025-2027 Term

 Hi friends!
-My husband, Aaron Cabral, and I have been coming to St Marks for a bit over 10 years now.
+My husband, Aaron Cabral, and I have been coming to St Marks for a 10 years now.
 I had cancer and my husband was looking for a spiritual, supportive community.
 We found so much more than that!
 Over the years I’ve been a Greeter, a counter, volunteered at the front desk, Stewardship, a member of the Vestry, and Junior Warden.
 Currently I’m involved with the Coffee Teams Ministry, the Building Renewal Committee, and am still a little bit in the Stewardship efforts.

-I deeply value what we have created at St Marks and would like to help continue our growth as we Shepard the Church into the future.
+I deeply value what we have created at St Marks and would like to help continue our growth as we shepard the Church into the future.
 I love our community and its diversity, and hope that as a Vestry member, I can help protect those voices as well as be a contributing member of our congregation.

 David Duncan